 We provide a free quote of the monthly payment, lump sum or credit line you could receive based on your age and your property value.
 This quote provides non-binding estimates of options that may be available for planning purposes.
 Collaboration with our expert is also available to answer any questions you may have.

-Reverse mortgages are designed for an older audience who are often on fixed incomes and involves what is usually everyone’s most valuable asset—their home.
+Reverse Mortgages are designed for homeowners at least 62 years old who are often on fixed incomes and involves what is usually everyone’s most valuable asset—their home.

 We will conduct a financial assessment to ensure you have the financial stability to continue paying your property taxes, homeowners insurance, homeowners association dues, and other property charges.

 We will then analyze all income sources – including pensions, Social Security, IRAs and 401(k) plans – as well as your credit history.
-We will look closely at how much money is left over after paying typical living expenses and decide whether to set funds aside to pay for future tax and insurance payments.
+An analysis will validate a budget that meets guidelines at how much money is left over after paying typical living expenses and decide whether to set funds aside to pay for future tax and insurance payments.
 If we determine that you won't be able to keep up with property taxes and hazard insurance payments, we are authorized to set aside a certain amount of funds from your loan to pay future charges.
 The amount set-aside will be based on the life expectancy of the youngest member.

 Loan Processing and Underwriting

 This determines the market value of the home.
 However, the final value is not established until our underwriters review the appraisal and approve it.

 After receiving all pertinent information from the homeowner and obtaining other required items, the loan package is submitted to our underwriters for final approval.
 It generally takes anywhere from 1-5 days to underwrite a loan.
 Underwriting involves verifying all information and making sure the loan complies with all laws and regulations.